-As of September 30, 2013 and June 30, 2013, our debt outstanding was \$270,000 and \$238,750, respectively.
+As of December 31, 2013 and June 30, 2013, our debt outstanding was \$204,500 and \$238,750, respectively.

-Under the terms of our credit agreement, borrowings bear interest at a variable rate of interest based on LIBOR plus 1.50% to 2.00% depending on our leverage ratio, which is the ratio of our consolidated total indebtedness to our consolidated earnings before interest, taxes, depreciation and amortization (EBITDA).
-As of September 30, 2013, the weighted-average interest rate on outstanding borrowings was 1.93%, inclusive of interest rate swap activity.
-We must also pay a commitment fee on unused balances of 0.175% to 0.350% depending on our leverage ratio.
-We have pledged the assets and/or share capital of several of our subsidiaries as collateral for our outstanding debt as of September 30, 2013.
+Under the terms of our credit agreement, borrowings bear interest at a variable rate of interest based on LIBOR plus 1.50% to 2.00% depending on our leverage ratio, which is the ratio of our consolidated total indebtedness to our consolidated earnings before interest, taxes, depreciation and amortization (EBITDA), as defined by the credit agreement.
+As of December 31, 2013, the weighted-average interest rate on outstanding borrowings was 2.03%, inclusive of interest rate swap activity.
+We must also pay a commitment fee on unused balances of 0.225% to 0.350% depending on our leverage ratio.
+We have pledged the assets and/or share capital of several of our subsidiaries as collateral for our outstanding debt as of December 31, 2013.

-Our credit agreement contains financial and other covenants, including but not limited to (1) limitations on our incurrence of additional indebtedness and liens, the consummation of certain fundamental organizational changes or intercompany activities, investments and restricted payments including the purchases of our ordinary shares or payments of dividends, and the amount of consolidated capital expenditures that we may make in each of our fiscal years through June 30, 2018, and (2) financial covenants calculated on a trailing twelve month, or TTM, basis that:
+Our credit agreement contains financial and other covenants, including but not limited to limitations on (1) our incurrence of additional indebtedness and liens, (2) the consummation of certain fundamental organizational changes or intercompany activities, for example acquisitions, (3) investments and restricted payments including the amount of purchases of our ordinary shares or payments of dividends, and (4) the amount of consolidated capital expenditures that we may make in each of our fiscal years through June 30, 2018.
+The credit agreement also contains financial covenants calculated on a trailing twelve month, or TTM, basis that:

-- our consolidated leverage ratio, which is the ratio of our consolidated indebtedness (\) to our TTM consolidated EBITDA (\), will not exceed (i) 3.5 during the period from December 31, 2012 through December 31, 2013; (ii) 3.25 during the period from March 31, 2014 through December 31, 2014; and 3.0 after March 31, 2015; and - our interest coverage ratio, which is the ratio of our consolidated EBITDA to our consolidated interest expense, will be at least 3.0.
+- our consolidated leverage ratio, which is the ratio of our consolidated indebtedness () to our TTM consolidated EBITDA (), will not exceed (i) 3.5 during the period from December 31, 2012 through December 31, 2013; (ii) 3.25 during the period from March 31, 2014 through December 31, 2014; and 3.0 after March 31, 2015; and - our interest coverage ratio, which is the ratio of our consolidated EBITDA to our consolidated interest expense, will be at least 3.0.